misiekhardcore/infra-report-action/README.md

     organization: string;
     // Which vulnerability levels should be counted and displayed in the report (defaults to ["critical", "high"]) vulnLevels?: ('critical' | 'high' | 'medium' | 'low')[];
+    // A list of CVEs to ignore
+    ignoredCVEs?: string[]
+    // A list of CWEs to ignore
+    ignoredCWEs?: string[]
+    // A list of vulnerability ids to ignore ignoredVulnIds?: string[]
     // A list of snyk projects
     projects: {
       // Project name